sudouser777/embedded-redis-server/README.md

 #### Step 3: Use in Your Application

-The embedded Redis server will automatically start when your Spring Boot application starts!
+The embedded Redis server will automatically start when your Spring Boot application starts (if embedded.redis.auto-start=true).
+Under the hood, a RedisServer bean is created and a RedisServerLifecycleAdapter manages its lifecycle.

 ```kotlin
 @SpringBootApplication